International Autoimmune Encephalitis Society

 FOR IMMEDIATE RELEASE:

-This February, the International Autoimmune Encephalitis Society (IAES) kicks off their inaugural Autoimmune Encephalitis Awareness Month with campaign: AE Aware.
-AE Aware is a new, on-going media campaign designed both to bring the public’s attention to a treatable illness that is often misdiagnosed as psychiatric and to decrease the enormous amount of misdiagnosis, to ultimately save lives.
+AE Aware is an on-going media campaign designed both to bring the public’s attention to a treatable illness that is often misdiagnosed as psychiatric and to decrease the enormous amount of misdiagnosis, to ultimately save lives.

 IAES has founded Autoimmune Encephalitis Awareness Month to bring public awareness to autoimmune encephalitis (AE), a rare disease that occurs when the immune system starts to produce antibodies that are not supposed to be there.
 These antibodies mistakenly identify healthy brain cells as foreign, thus triggering an autoimmune response to destroy those cells.
 The body’s own immune system is attacking the brain, causing inflammation that can lead to a variety of issues: seizures, hallucinations, memory loss, psychosis, impaired cognition, and paranoia, among other symptoms.